LedgerHQ/ledger-live-wagmi-connector/README.md

 # Documentation

-Have a look at [the wagmi repo](https://github.com/tmm/wagmi) and [the wagmi doc](https://wagmi.sh/) on how to use this connector with wagmi.
+Have a look at [the wagmi repo](https://github.com/tmm/wagmi) and [the wagmi doc](https://wagmi.sh/) to learn more on connectors and wagmi.